 The next craft room we’ll look at is by Melissa over at Polished Habitat.
-This bright space doubles as both her crafting space and a room for guests.
+Instead of going for a designated craft room she’s combined it with a guest room.

-- The crafting corner is nestled into the guest room, a fabulous dual-use of space.
-Melissa manages to keep the crafting supplies well-contained, while maintaining a clean and inviting space for guests.
+- The crafting corner is nestled into the guest room, a fabulous dual-use of the room.
+Melissa manages to keep the crafting supplies well-contained, while maintaining a clean and inviting area for guests.

 - Her scissors are beautifully hung on S-hooks from these metal bars.
 I’ve never seen craft scissors so wonderfully displayed!
 Finally, having so many pairs of scissors makes sense.

 - Yarn and pushpins are used to make a simple but clever paper towel holder.

 - Melissa interspersed framed art with her hanging storage solutions.
 This helps the craft organization become integrated into a cohesive room decor.

 My favorite thing about this space is that everything is labeled.
 The hanging buckets have vinyl lettering for pencils, markers, and pens.